Links on Android Authority may earn us a commission. Learn more.

 Obviously, with LG’s exit of the smartphone industry in 2021, it’s a lot easier to find the Wing for much less than its $999 MSRP.
 Unfortunately, LG never released an unlocked version of the phone.
 That means you’ll only be able to find carrier-locked variants.

 LG Wing review: The verdict

-There’s no way for me to gaze into a crystal ball and see if the LG Wing ends up changing the smartphone industry.
-However, of the devices I’ve seen this year that throw out the current rule book and try something different — the Microsoft Surface Duo, the Galaxy Z Fold 2, the Galaxy Z Flip, etc. — the Wing seems to be the most practical.
+It’s been over a year now and the LG Wing is still one-of-a-kind.
+It did not change the smartphone industry, and LG’s exit from the market entirely means it never will.
+However, of the devices I saw in 2020 that throw out the current rule book and try something different — the Microsoft Surface Duo, the Galaxy Z Fold 2, the Galaxy Z Flip, etc. — the Wing seemed to be the most practical.
 To me, this form factor is the one that I would carry around in my pocket if a dual-screen experience was something I desperately needed.

 That being said, I don’t feel that a dual-screen phone is essential to my life.
 In my time with the Wing, the only use case that really spoke to me as being much better than what I can achieve with any “normal” smartphone is the gimbal videography mode.
 However, that’s not enough for me to carry around a heavy, thick, $1,000 phone with mid-range specs.

-What excites me the most about the Wing is its potential.
-If LG can make the phone slimmer and lighter as well as beef up the specs to give it the power and polish it deserves, the Wing would be mighty tempting.
-As such, I am anxiously awaiting the LG Wing 2.
-The LG Wing might not be a home run this time, but getting to second base is still commendable.
+What excited me the most about the Wing was its potential.
+If LG could have made the phone slimmer and lighter as well as beef up the specs to give it the power and polish it deserves, the Wing would have been mighty tempting.
+It’s unfortunate, then, that we’ll never see a Wing 2.

 That’s a wrap on our LG Wing review.
 What do you think of LG’s first Explorer Project phone?